Average Weather in Montevideo Uruguay

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.2 months, from November 4 to February 10, with an average daily incident shortwave energy per square meter above 6.8 kWh.
 The brightest day of the year is January 6, with an average of 8.0 kWh.

 The darker period of the year lasts for 3.7 months, from April 29 to August 19, with an average daily incident shortwave energy per square meter below 3.5 kWh.
 The darkest day of the year is June 27, with an average of 2.3 kWh.

 For the purposes of this report, the geographical coordinates of Montevideo are -34.903 deg latitude, -56.188 deg longitude, and 3 ft elevation.

-The topography within 2 miles of Montevideo contains only modest variations in elevation, with a maximum elevation change of 226 feet, and an average elevation above sea level of 52 feet.
+The topography within 2 miles of Montevideo contains only modest variations in elevation, with a maximum elevation change of 226 feet and an average elevation above sea level of 52 feet.
 Within 10 miles also contains only modest variations in elevation (489 feet).
-Within 50 miles contains very significant variations in elevation (1,348 feet).
+Within 50 miles contains only modest variations in elevation (1,348 feet).